eduardodomato/mastering-algorithms/README.md

 Welcome to your comprehensive Java algorithms learning journey!
 This curriculum is designed to prepare you for technical interviews and competitive programming on platforms like LeetCode and HackerRank.

+📢 This project was created using Cursor AI IDE and is designed to evolve dynamically as you progress through your learning journey.
+Here's how it works:

+### For Cursor Users (Recommended Path)
+- **Start from the `main` branch** - This contains the foundational structure ready for Week 1
+- **Ask the Cursor Agent** to generate subsequent weeks as you complete each one
+- **Learn step-by-step** - This approach encourages weekly progression and prevents overwhelming yourself with too much content at once

+### For Non-Cursor Users
+- **Use the `full-course` branch** - This contains all exercises from Week 1-12
+- **Complete freedom** to work through the entire curriculum at your own pace
+- **All content available** without needing AI assistance

+**Happy coding and learning!
+Eduardo.**

 ## 🎯 Learning Objectives

 By the end of this curriculum, you will be able to: